7 Design Trends That Have Emerged from the Pandemic

 With so many people switching to permanently working from home, having a dedicated home office setup just makes sense.
 For me, my garage became my office when I wasn’t filming.

-I expect to see more privacy nooks and closed-off spaces in home designs for the next few years.
+I expect to continue to see more private nooks and closed-off spaces in home designs for the next few years.
 I also think the pocket doors or sliding barn doors will continue to be popular.
 They add a great design element as well as functionality to space.

 Many homeowners are asking their builders about soundproofing.
 How many Zoom calls have you had interrupted with background noise?
 If your kids are attending school virtually, soundproofing should be a consideration.